Valium Addiction: Symptoms, Causes, Effects and Treatment

 4. Behavioral Therapies

-Various evidence-based behavioral therapies can be effective in treating Valium addiction.
+Various evidence-based behavioral therapies are effective in treating Valium addiction.
 Cognitive-behavioral therapy (CBT) helps individuals identify and change negative thought patterns and behaviors associated with drug use.
 Motivational interviewing (MI) can enhance motivation to change and address ambivalence about quitting Valium.
 Contingency management (CM) involves providing incentives for drug-free behaviors.

 5. Support Groups